ReWorld Forum to explore sustainable future

 During the forum, a voluntary rating system also will be unveiled to help small- and medium-sized firms to better respond to growing calls for carbon neutrality and ESG efforts overall.

-It was recently rebranded as ReWorld Forum to better represent South Korea’s ESG efforts across society and grow into an international effort to tackle global challenges as well, the foundation said.
+The monthly event was recently rebranded as the ReWorld Forum to better represent South Korea’s ESG efforts and to support the country's efforts to tackle global challenges, according to the foundation.